-To be awarded Master of Laws degree, graduate students are required to complete 36 course credits, comprising 22 credits required courses including 4 credits specialization courses and 6 credits for thesis, 10 credits for chosen courses.
+To be awarded a Master of Laws degree, graduate students are required to complete 36-course credits, comprising 22 credits required courses including 4 credits specialization courses and 6 credits for thesis, 10 credits for chosen courses.

 Master of Informatics Engineering

 The Program of Master of Informatics Engineering was established in 2003/ 2004.
 With three specialization streams so far (1) Soft Computing; (2) Mobile Computing; and (3) Enterprise Information System.